Best Toys for Ibizan Hound

 Physical Exercise Recommendations for Ibizan Hound

 Physical activity for Ibizan Hound should reflect their high (1-2 hours daily) exercise needs and Medium to Large (45-50 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Ibizan Hound, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs your pet is tired: heavy breathing, slower pace, reluctance to continue, lying down during activity.
 Ibizan Hound dogs with even-tempered, playful, active traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Ibizan Hound dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Ibizan Hound benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Ibizan Hound